yaodan-zhang/sparse-predictive-tensor/README.md

-# Project Report: Predictive Modeling for Crop Prices in Online Indian Markets with Sparse Historical Data
+# Project: Predictive Modeling for Crop Prices in Online Indian Markets with Sparse Historical Data

-Note: This GitHub repository is a research project designed by Prof. Divya Singhvi from NYU Stern School of Business, with author's implementation.
+Note: This GitHub repository is a research project designed by Professor Divya Singhvi from NYU Stern School of Business, with author's implementation.

 ## Introduction